 - Matters (e.g., acts, failures to act, or failures to meet standards in a critical job element) that are included as the basis (e.g., reasons, charges, or specifications) for a personnel action under Part 752 or Part 432 of OPM Regulations 5 CFR that are appealable to the MSPB.

 - The elements and standards of an employee's performance appraisal plan (however, non-adherence to established procedures in arriving at the performance element or standard is grievable); performance progress review; documentation of performance; the methods used to appraise performance during the appraisal period including the methods used to conduct and document a performance progress review, as well as any tentative, preliminary appraisal, but the above can be reviewed when included in a grievance about a summary rating.

 - Complaints about the content of a published IHS policy when the complaint is a disagreement with the policy rather than a complaint that the policy was misinterpreted or misapplied.
 The IHS policy means a policy or regulation issued at any level within the IHS; or a labor-management agreement under 5 United States Code (U.S.C.)
 Chapter 71, regardless of the level at which the agreement was negotiated.
-However, grievances about the latter usually fall under a negotiated grievance procedure.
+However, grievances about the latter usually fall under a negotiated grievance procedure rather than under the IHS grievance procedure.
 Published policy means a policy issued for distribution in writing by an appropriate authority and does not include unwritten practices or customs.